Blogs | Health

 It’s worth checking whether the ice is from tap or bottled water when you’re ordering a drink, and making sure the seal is intact when buying bottled drinks from street vendors.
 If you’ve decided the vegetables and salad are safe to consume but the water isn’t, check what water the foods have been washed in.

-Recognising food poisoning symptoms
+Recognising & Surviving food poisoning & symptoms

 Depending on the organism, you might feel unwell within a matter of hours, or it might take a few days.
 Travellers’ diarrhoea, vomiting, cramping and fever are all common.

 Stock up on rehydration salts because it’s important to stay hydrated, especially if you experience watery diarrhoea and vomiting.
 Paracetamol or ibuprofen can ease fevers, aches and pains.
 However, if taking other medication then always check with your doctor first.

 What to eat after food poisoning